route4me/route4me-nodejs-sdk/book/en/code/Uncategorized.md

 <a name="new_RequestManager_new"></a>

 ### new RequestManager(apiKey, options)
-Query API.
+Creates new RequestManager.
 All parameters are inherited from {Route4Me}

 | Param | Type | Description |